 after 3 Years

-3-4 三年後の「要介護度」に関連する各要因の因果構造

-1)探索的因子分析

-　潜在変数を求めるために、最尤法とプロマックス斜め回転を用いた因子分析を実施した。その結果、第1因子は2001年初期調査の「要介護度」(以下「」は観察変数)と3年後の「要介護度」それに「IADL」であった。第二因子は、 「治療疾患」と「医師・歯科医師」であったが、従属観察変数として分析されることを期待して、個別の観察変数として位置付けた。第3因子は「学歴」「年収」「身長」「年齢」で、”社会経済的地位” (“”は潜在変数を示す)と名付けた。第4因子は、「主観的健康」「生活満足度」「近隣とのつながり」「外出」「ライフスタイル」それに、「ダイエットスコア」であった。その中で、「生活習慣」と「食生活得点」は、”生活習慣と食得点”とし、残りの因子を”健康三要因”と名付けた。

-　第4因子までの累積負荷平方和は41.1%であった。第一因子のクロムバッハアルファ信頼係数-1.23、第二因子は、0.55、第三因子は-0.14、第四因子は、0.38であった。

-3-4 Causal Structure of Factors related to the「Bedridden Status」 after three years
+4. Causal Structure of Factors Related to the「Bedridden Status」 after Three Years

 1) Results of Exploratory Factor Analysis

 Factor analysis using the maximum likelihood method and Promax oblique rotation was performed to determine the latent variables.
-As a result, the first factor was the 「Bedridden Status」in the initial survey in 2001, the 「Bedridden Status」in 2004, and 「IADL」.
-It was positioned as a separate observation variable, hoping to be analyzed as a dependent observation variable.
+As a result, the first factor was the 「Bedridden Status」in the initial survey in 2001, the 「Bedridden Status」in 2004, and「ADL」and「IADL」.
+Both 「ADL」and「IADL」were positioned as an observation variable, hoping to be analyzed as an explanation variable.
+The second factors were 「Treated Diseases」 and 「Physician and/or Dentist」.
+Still, they were positioned as observational variables because we wanted to clarify their contribution to the degree of care required.
 The third factor is 「educational background,」 「annual income,」 「height,」 and「age.」 We named it "socioeconomic status" (“” indicates a latent variable).
 The fourth factor is 「subjective health,」「life satisfaction,」「connection with the neighborhood,」「going out,」「lifestyle,」 and 「Diet Score.」 Among them, "lifestyle habits" and "diet scores" were designated as "lifestyle habits and diet scores," and the remaining factors were named "three health factors."
 (Table 4).

 The cumulative load sum of squares up to factor 4 was 41.1%.
 The Cronbach alpha confidence coefficient for the first factor was 0.74, the second was 0.55, the third was -0.14, and the fourth was 0.38.

 Table 4.
 Results of Exploratory Factor Analysis

-2)「要介護度」の関連構造

-探索的因子分析によって得られた潜在変数を用いて仮定できる仮説モデルから、修正されたインデックスに基づいて、適合度が最も高いモデルを検索した[23,24]。

-3年後の「要介護度」以外の調査項目である、社会経済要因、生活習慣、健康3要素と治療すべき疾病数、そして医師歯科医師の調査した時期は同一であった。よって、同一時期の調査項目は、それぞれが原因ないし結果である可能性がある。そのために、全ての組み合わせで因果の強さを検証した。例えば、歯科医師のみを選択している場合は、結果的に健康3要因が望ましくなる場合が想定される。一方、健康3要因が優れている結果、病気が少なくなり、医師ではなく歯科医師を選択する可能性がある。最終的には、全ての組み合わせの因果を検証し、標準化推定値が大きい方を選択した。その結果、3年後の「要介護度」を従属変数として位置付け、”社会経済的地位”,”健康三要因”,”生活習慣・食生活スコア”を説明的潜在変数とし「治療対象疾患」と「医師・歯科医」を説明的観測変数としたモデルを選択した。図1のモデルの適合度が最も高く、最終結果モデルとして採択した。

-Figure 2.
-The relational structure of 「Bed Ridden Status 」 and “Three Health Factors,” “Socioeconomic Status,” “Lifestyle and Diet Scores” and 「Physician and/or Dentist」
+Figure 1.
+The relational structure of 「Bedridden Status 」 and “Three Health Factors,” “Socioeconomic Status,” “Lifestyle and Diet Scores” and 「Physician and/or Dentist」